Probing the Quantum Nature of Gravity through Classical Diffusion

+In the main text we considered a master equation for two point particles.
+The canonical variables appearing in~\eqref{ME_main} are intended as the center of mass variables of two macroscopic masses.
+The formulation is agnostic as to how the master equation~\eqref{ME_main}, is related to the microscopic dynamics.

-The comparison of the present framework with the pairwise generalization of the two-particle equation is relevant in connection with the seminal proposal of a model of classical gravity by Kafri, Taylor and Milburn~\cite{kafri2014classical} (KTM).
+In this respect, it is relevant to put Eq.~\eqref{ME_main} in connection with the seminal proposal of a model of classical gravity by Kafri, Taylor and Milburn~\cite{kafri2014classical} (KTM).
 There, the authors posit a two particle master equation using a measurement and feedback scheme to describe a classical (in the LOCC sense) gravitational interaction.
-As in the present case, in order not to generate entanglement they need some minimal amount of decoherence.
+As in the present case, in order not to generate entanglement they need some minimal amount of decoherence~\cite{kafri2013noise}.
 Later~\cite{altamirano2018gravity} it has been shown that if the two-particle KTM equation is generalized to $N$ systems in a pairwise fashion, then this minimal amount is already sufficiently large to be ruled out by interferometric experiments with atomic fountains, if the gravitational pull of the Earth is taken into account.
 Since the present proposal does not make this extra assumption, it cannot be falsified with the same arguments.
-More generally, we remain agnostic as to how the master equation~\eqref{ME_main}, seen as the dynamics of the centers of mass of two composite objects, is related to the microscopic dynamics~\eqref{SUPP_EQ:GKLS_Sym_N}.

 In this regard, it is import to point out that the dynamics here considered, while similar in spirit, differs from that of KTM in some key aspects, such as the presence of commutators that mix the variables of the two systems.
 These terms have important implications when the dynamics is extended to a composite body, regardless of the pairwise assumption.
 Let us consider, for the sake of the argument, a simplified version where only the position operators appear in the irreversible contribution to the master equation